freeCodeCamp/guide/pages/docs/certificates-guide/escape-sequences-in-strings/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Escape Sequences in Strings"
+title: "Escape Sequences in Strings"
+parent: "certificates-guide"
 ---

 Quotes are not the only characters that can be escaped inside a string.
 Here is a table of common escape sequences: